 In accordance with the election timetable, a 'Notice of Poll' will be published providing full details of the candidates, the names of those electors who have supported their nominations, the locations of polling stations, and the date and times of the poll.
 (Polling hours for all elections are 7am to 10pm).

 Votes are cast in total secrecy and after the close of poll, all valid votes are counted and the result of the election is declared.
-Copies of the results will be displayed on this website.
+The results will be published on this website.